 This one gets huge points for flavor and variety.
 Maple syrup isn’t just limited to pancakes.
 You can add this to a wide range of different survival foods for some great added flavor.

 You can even make your own maple syrup from maple tree sap.
 It takes about an hour a gallon, but it’s well worth the effort and your budget!

-What’s on your best emergency food supply list?
+What’s on your survival food supply list?
 Do you have your go-to wise food storage plan?
 Share your thoughts and experience in the comments section below!

-Editor’s Note – This post was originally published on April 16, 2014 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on June 21, 2018, and has been updated for quality and relevancy.

 Paracord Projects | 36 Cool Paracord Ideas For Your Paracord Survival Projects